Kona is such a spectacular city and definitely a hub of many things to do. These are the best beaches in Kona and the best ones within a short drive.

 The best place to get in the water is where the two steps are, hence, its nickname.

-The incredible Honaunau Bay is an excellent scuba diving location for both beginners and experts.
+The incredible Honaunau Bay is an excellent scuba diving location on the Big Island for both beginners and experts.
 There are scuba diving tutors and rental facilities available on site.

 Also, if you are lucky, you might be able to swim with dolphins in the deeper waters.